 Things like flashing lights, human faces, and text.
 And people jumping in front of you at conference vendor booths.

 These are the natural attractors of attention—they’re built into our priority maps and stored as Habits in the parietal lobe in the back of your brain.
 And they’re always on the lookout for interesting things around you.

 This is why emergency vehicles have flashing lights, and why people’s faces adorn effective ads.
-It’s also why animated GIFs work well on social media, and why pop-ups pollute your browsing experience—you can’t resist being drawn to them.
+It’s also why animated GIFs work well on social media, and why pop-ups pollute your browsing experience—you can’t resist them.

 Executive system: the project manager